gustavz/realtime_object_detection/README.md

 - if you want to import the pre-trained frozen Model `.pb` file to Tensorboard to visualize the Graph, <br />
 run `stuff/frozenmodel_to_tensorboard.py` and follow the command line instructions <br />
 (opt: change `MODEL_NAME`  inside if necessary)
-- run `images_detection.py` for single test image detection
+- run `image_detection.py` for single test image detection
-- run `object_detection.py` for realtime object detection using openCV
+- run `object_detection.py` for realtime object detection
 - Enjoy!
 <br />